MySQL

 Valid values:

-• true: Prioritizes the distribution of the unbounded chunk during the snapshot phase.
+• true: Dispatches unbounded chunks first during the snapshot reading phase.

 This is an experimental feature.
-Enabling it can reduce the risk of out-of-memory (OOM) errors on the TaskManager when it synchronizes the final chunk.
-We recommend that you enable this parameter before the first job startup.
+Enabling it can reduce the risk of OOM errors on the TaskManager when synchronizing the last chunk during the snapshot phase.
+Add this parameter before the first startup of the job.

 Note